wp-plugins/woocommerce-products-by-custom-tax/readme.txt

 * **tax_tags** *(string)*: The custom taxonomy tags slug.
 Accepts also multiple tags as an array separated by comma *(tax_tags="apple,samsung")*
 * **columns** *(integer)*: The ammount of products/colums to display per row

+*Pull requests for fixes, new features and enhancements are welcome on [GitHub](https://github.com/elvismdev/woocommerce-products-by-custom-tax)* ;)

 == Installation ==

 This section describes how to install the plugin and get it working.